dd32/td-gh-ex/readme.txt

 * Custom copyright name field.
 * Show or hide "Proudly powered by WordPress".
 * Show or hide theme information display.
-* One menu location, which supports items one level deep.
+* One menu, which supports items one level deep.
+* A social menu that displays icons for social sites.
+The following are supported: CodePen.io, Dribble, Facebook, Flickr, GitHub, Google+, Instagram, LinkedIn, Pinterest, Tumblr, Twitter, WordPress.com, WordPress.org, YouTube.
 * One widget location, in the footer, which displays in one, two, or three columns depending on the screen width.

 The following features are also available: